GoogleCloudPlatform/prometheus-engine/doc/api.md

 </td>
 <td>
 <p>Timeout for metrics scrapes.
 Must be a valid Prometheus duration.
-Must not be larger then the scrape interval.</p>
+Must not be larger than the scrape interval.</p>
 </td>
 </tr>
 <tr>